Ebenco36/notes/README.md

     Implement a frontend to consume endpoints from our Django application.
 The frontend is built on Vuejs.
 Just a simple implementation to consume endpoints.
+    This is just for me to test and see implementation.
+Could be helpful visually

     The frontend can be moved out of the Django application to separate concern without breaking anything.